eed3si9n/learning-scalaz/docs/19/b.md

 + OK, passed 100 tests.
 ```

-We can generalize `arrowEuqualsProp` a bit:
+We can generalize `arrowEqualsProp` a bit:

 ```scala
 scala> def arrowEqualsProp[A, B](f: A => B, g: A => B)